JetBrains/kotlin-native/COCOAPODS.md

 In the configuration block specify the path to the archive: use the `url()` function with an arbitrary HTTP address in the `source` parameter value.

     Additionally, you can specify the Boolean `flatten` parameter as a second argument for the `url()` function.
-    It indicates that all Pod files located in the root directory of the archive.
+    It indicates that all Pod files are located in the root directory of the archive.

 2. Specify the minimum deployment target version for the Pod library.